jessor/zeitgeist/README.md

 * Upload items or just post the URL
 * Non-image URLs currently supported: YouTube, Vimeo, Soundcloud (easily extendable)
 * Porn Mode: Use cursor keys in Fancybox, it even switches to the next page for you
-* Tags: easily add and filter by tags
+* Tags: easily add and filter by tags, autotagging by URL
-* Host images on S3 or Google Storage or locally (CarrierWave)
+* Submitted URLs are parsed for the title and tags
-* IRC Bot for watching URLs posted in channels and adding/removing of tags (not released yet)
+* [rubybot](http://ruby-rbot.org/) IRC plugin post URLs in channels, view items and add/remove tags

 Development